What Is Enzalutamide (Xtandi®)?

 - Are currently taking any other medications (prescription and over-the-counter), vitamins, or herbal supplements

 You should also contact your provider if you notice any signs of an allergic reaction to the medication, including chest pain or difficulty breathing.
-Men who are sexually active with a female partner who could become pregnant should use contraception during treatment and for 3 months after the final dose of enzalutamide (patients should discuss appropriate birth control methods with their doctor).
-Males having sex with female partners who are pregnant need to use a condom.
-Enzalutamide may harm an unborn fetus.
+While taking enzalutamide, males with female partners who are pregnant, or who can become pregnant, should use contraceptives during treatment and for a period of time after completing treatment (patients should discuss appropriate birth control methods, and how long they need to use them, with their doctor).
 It is also important to consult the prescribing information for any other medications taken with enzalutamide, including LHRH (or GnRH) agonists.